Within This Page

 One idea that is taking hold is the idea of point to point use of the car.
 You would rent the car from home to work where it would be left in a facility to be rented by someone who can use the car during the day.
 The return trip home would function in the same way.
 Depending upon the access of these parking rental structures many point to point uses could occur.
 The Center for Neighborhood Technology can offer insights into many alternative approaches.
 Uber and Lyft are now operating in many parts of the country providing another mobility option that could minimize the use of the private car and the use of a parking garage in some locations.

 The very first parking facilities in the early 1900's were for electric vehicles and charging stations were designed within the facility structure.
 With the current changes in vehicle design, the parking facility often accommodates electric vehicle use for personal automobiles as well as for campus and other vehicles required for particular owners and users of facilities.
 The way that a car is powered in the future will solve environmental issues but traffic and parking concerns will remain if we as a culture continue to depend on the single occupancy vehicle.
 But, as the fuel source changes, the design of the car will also evolve and the way it moves through space will change with it.
-These design changes will have the power to modify the parking facility/building relationship.
+These design changes will have the power to modify the parking facility/building community relationships.
 What this means to future architectural design is a place for interesting study and back to the future ideas.
 New experiments in alternate fuels for vehicles will also impact parking facility design.
 Smaller city vehicles are now entering the market, and along with the urban planning issues of designing communities as walkable integrating electric vehicles such as MIT CityCar into the transportation mix a safer more accessible environment can be created for all.

-New Forms of Movement
+New Forms Movement

 The integration of the bicycle as an alternative means of transportation is finding a place in parking facility design, as special places designed for the storage and retrieval of bicycle can easily be accommodated within facility design.
 In many communities across the country, bicycles are becoming a popular mode of transportation.
 While areas within facilities are accommodating the safe storage of bicycles and many storage systems exist, the facility itself needs to spatially address the different needs of a bicycle driver.
 The smaller scale and slower speed of the bicycle, along with concentrated pedestrian traffic requires different spatial relationships and design considerations of separation of man and machine.
 Separate multi-story and automated bicycle facilities can be found in many places around the United States, starting on the west coast and now Millennium Park in Chicago and Union Station in Washington, D.C.

-The Parking Facility as a Community Building Type
+The Parking Facility a Community Building Type

 The Parking Facility has become a community building type that the majority of us use every day.
 This building type can be designed to address the role that it plays as the entry and exit place to our cities, towns and buildings.
-As the vehicle continues to change the building type has the opportunity to integrate even more seamlessly into the urban fabric opening up new design opportunities to create community places and spaces.
+As the vehicle continues to change the building type has the opportunity to integrate even more seamlessly into the urban fabric opening up new sustainable opportunities to create community places and spaces.